-In an earlier version of this story, shooting victim Treyjon Arsenault’s first name was misspelled.
+In a previous version of this story, Rick Roccio's name was misspelled.

-An earlier version of this story reported that the defense attorney’s name is Meg Sideris.
-It is Marina Sideris.
+An earlier version of this story reported that Spike Carter's new business is called Pinch Cider.
+It is Pinch Cidery.

-A previous version of this story misspelled Shelly Spiers' last name.
+A previous version of this story misspelled the company name, Blushift.

-An earlier version of this story incorrectly identified the date when the deal must be passed to prevent a government shutdown.
+An earlier version of this story incorrectly identified the monetary exchange between the Canadian and American dollars.

 A previous version of this report erroneously indicated software problems at United occurred this year.
 The problems were in 2015.